Papal inauguration: Inauguration of Leo XIV

 Pope Leo XIV held his inauguration on 18 May 2025, the fifth Sunday of Easter, and on the 105th birth anniversary of Pope St. John Paul II.
 He used a white chasuble frequently used by his three predecessors – John Paul II, Benedict XVI and Francis – and carried the Papal ferula, designed by Lello Scorzelli, used since the time of Pope Paul VI.
-The Office for the Liturgical Celebrations of the Supreme Pontiff released the booklet for the celebration on May 14, 2025, which used the proper prayers and readings for the Inauguration of the Petrine Ministry, instead of the Sunday Readings.
+The Office for the Liturgical Celebrations of the Supreme Pontiff released the booklet for the celebration on May 14, 2025, which used the proper prayers and readings for the Inauguration of the Petrine Ministry, instead of that Sunday’s readings.
 The same office provided explanation for the different elements surrounding a Papal Inauguration.

-The pope greeted the crowds at St. Peter's Square, approximately an hour before the beginning of the Mass, going as far as the Via della Conciliazione, already of Italian territory.
-He returned back to St. Peter's Basilica where he, along with the cardinals, and the patriarchs of Eastern Catholic Churches, processed to the Main Altar, where Pope Leo XIV and the Eastern-rite patriarchs prayed before Saint Peter's tomb, where the Pallium and Ring of the Fisherman were laid and later taken into procession.
-The pope and the cardinals processed from the Altar of Confession to St. Peter's Square, while the hymn Laudes Regiae was sung by the choir.
+The pope greeted the crowds at St. Peter's Square, approximately an hour before the beginning of the Mass, going as far as the Via della Conciliazione, already in Italian territory.
+He returned back to St. Peter's Basilica where he, along with the cardinals, and the patriarchs of Eastern Catholic Churches, processed to the Confessio.
+There, Pope Leo XIV and the Eastern Rite patriarchs prayed before Saint Peter's tomb, where the Pallium and Ring of the Fisherman were laid and later taken into procession.
+The pope and the cardinals processed to St. Peter's Square, while the Laudes Regiae were sung by the choir.